Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources: Case III: Composite Dimensions

 \section{Case III: Composite Dimensions}

-We now turn to the final regime: composite dimensions $d = d_1 d_2 \cdots d_n$ where the factors are pairwise coprime.
-Unlike prime or prime-power dimensions, which typically require the direct injection of diagonal non-Clifford gates (such as the qubit $T$-gate or the qudit $T_s$), composite dimensions offer a path to universality driven by ``structural mixing.''
+We now turn to the final case: composite dimensions $d = d_1 d_2 \cdots d_n$, where the factors are pairwise coprimes.
+Unlike prime or prime-power dimensions, which in our analysis require \emph{either} diagonal non-Clifford gates \emph{or} simple permutations, the coprime composite case is driven by couplings between internal factors.

-In this regime, the necessary resources are not diagonal non-Clifford gates, but rather standard entangling gates (generalized CNOTs) that couple different coprime factors: \emph{intra-qudit} gates.
-While these coupling gates are external to the local Clifford product, they are ``natural'' resources in any register-based architecture: they are permutation matrices that assist entanglement generation.
-The central result of this Section is the demonstration that the arithmetic interplay between coprime dimensions, coupled by intra-qudit gates, spontaneously generates the non-Clifford diagonal resources required for universality.
+In this case, the relevant additional gates are generalized intra-qudit CNOTs that couple different coprime factors.
+These gates lie outside the local Clifford product, and the arithmetic interplay between the coprime dimensions allows them to generate the diagonal phase resources required for universality.